karios-os/docs/docs/user-guide/index.rst

 .. tip::
    **Mount Point:** The local directory path on the client system where the remote NFS share will be attached and accessed.
 This is an empty directory on your local system (e.g., /mnt/nfs-storage, /data/shared) that serves as the access point for the remote files.

-   **Mount Options:** Configuration parameters that control how the NFS file system is mounted and behaves, including NFS protocol version (NFSv3, NFSv4), read/write permissions, timeout settings, cache behavior, and security options.
+   **Mount Options:** Configuration parameters that control how the NFS file system is mounted and behaves, including NFS protocol version (NFSv3, NFSv4), read/write permissions, timeout settings, and cache behavior.
 These options determine the performance characteristics and access rules for the mounted file system.

 **Step 3: Configure Options**